So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 Being disadvantaged from an early age means you don’t get the benefit of financial knowledge, of good financial role models and perhaps even a college education.

-Without these benefits, you are highly likely to suffer from the 3rd reason below as well.
+Without these benefits, you are highly likely to suffer from the 3rd reason for feeling poor below as well.

 2. Tragedy Has Touched Your Life